lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 **OK, so explain how SIDH works again.**

-Roughly speaking, a secret key is an isogeny, and a private key is an elliptic curve.
+Roughly speaking, a secret key is an isogeny, and a public key is an elliptic curve.

 The protocol fixes a supersingular curve E and four points on that
 curve: PA, QA, PB, QB.

 Alice picks two random integers, mA and nA.
 She takes a linear combination of